stephengold/Maud/README.md

 In orbit mode, turning the camera also changes its location, making it easy to view models from many directions.
-By the default, the central point is the "3-D cursor" -- a user-selected location, typically visible as a small, white, 6-pointed star at the center of the view.
+By the default, the central point is the "3-D cursor" -- a user-selected location, typically visible as a small, yellow, 6-pointed star at the center of the view.

 Move the 3-D cursor to a new location by clicking LMB on an object in the view: